mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

-If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to to skip charging in Estonia and charge in Latvia, since it's just 200km from Tallinn to Ainazi (Latvia border); try stopping in Parnu though and charge for free if the charger is available.
+If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to to skip charging in Estonia and charge in Latvia, since it's just 200km from Tallinn to Ainazi (Latvia border).
+However try stopping in Parnu and charge for free if the charger is available - if it is, you will be able to travel through Latvia and charge in Lithuania for free.

 # Latvia